Intermesh/groupoffice-docs/install/extras/onlyoffice.rst

 Configure at least the URL to your OnlyOffice server.

-Now you can open a document in the files module with OnlyOffice by right clicking on a file and choose **'Open with'**.
+Now you can open a document in the files module with OnlyOffice by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.

 .. note:: If you get a 404 error when editing because /onlyoffice is not found then you probably are missing the alias in your webserver configuration.
 The Group-Office Debian and Docker packages automatically create this but with the tarball